Lynx1981/dfrustration/README.md

   -- HIDDEN_COUNT
   -- EPOCHS
   - python3 file to be run without parameters
-  - output is written into "output.txt"
+  - Output is written into "output.txt"

 ## Releated research paper